rbtylee/bookworm/notes/rebod/pkexec/pkexec01.md

-rebod breaks pkexec: pkexec asks for the root account's password.
+Bullseye version of rebod breaks pkexec: pkexec asks for the root account's password.
 But the account is locked, it doesn't have a password.
 Therefore it fails.
 It should ask for user password

 running rebod:
   userdel: user systemd-timesync is currently used by process 296